deelaka-gudz/mark_orders_shipped_routine_stage2_automation/README.md

 python automation_stage02.py
 ```

-If Stage 0 exits with a non-zero code (unresolved PreGen Failures), do not run Stage 1 or Stage 2 until the failures are manually resolved in Helm.
+If Stage 0 exits with a non-zero code, today's Ship By Date still has unresolved PreGen Failure orders.
+Do not run Stage 1 or Stage 2 until those failures are manually resolved in Helm.

 The scripts print completed steps as they run.
 Rithum orders are saved to `downloads/rithum_orders.csv` by default.
 Helm report downloads are saved to `downloads/` by default.